500Foods/Philement/elements/006-carbon/README.md

 Note that both of these have to be configured in order for the layer counting mechanism to work.
 The layer count is used by our script to skip checking the first few layers as those are likely to change more dramatically than subsequent layers.

+## Additional Notes
+- This is running an algorithm after each layer print.
+It usually only takes around 1100 msec in testing on a BTT-CB1, a low-powered Raspberry Pi clone.
+- These systems don't have a lot of cycles to spare.
+Klipper can get tripped up if it takes too long to process an image.
+- The 'nice' and 'sleep' commands were added in an attempt to smooth this over.
+Adjust or remove as needed.
+- The debug log can be redirected to /dev/null when testing is complete, but it regenerates a file for each layer during its run.
+- They aren't deleted, so if a new run has fewer layers, the debug logs will have a mix of print jobs contained within them.
+Pay attention to the timestamps.
+- Running as configured, an image will be generated in the same timelapse folder as the other images, one for each failure.
+- These do seem to get cleaned up when the timelapse completes.